rkhax7/teachable-coupon-code/README.md

-# Teachable Coupon Code (2026) Claim $1,080 Discount
+# Teachable Coupon Code (2026) Claim 67% Discount Now

-With our [active Teachable coupon codes](https://teachable-coupon-code.mystrikingly.com/), save $1,080 on the Advanced plan and 22% discount on the annual plans, and additionally get 3 months extra.
+With our [active Teachable coupon codes](https://teachable-coupon-code.mystrikingly.com/), save $1,080 on the Advanced plan and 67% discount on the annual plans, and additionally get 3 months extra.

 ## $1,080 Discount Teachable Coupon Code